eashangoel/rockPaperScissors/README.md

 # rockPaperScissors
-A simple Rock Paper Scissors implementation using Javascript (Currently without a Graphical User interface)
+A simple Rock Paper Scissors implementation using Javascript

 **Added a graphical user interface user vanilla Javascript and css